pfranca/LPOO1718_T2G10_P2/README.md

 ### Test Design
 #### Listing of the expected final test cases
--Test if the ball collides with the walls.
+-Test if the ball collides with the walls. <br />
--Test if the player loses if the ball enters a hole other than the objective(final) hole.
+-Test if the player loses if the ball enters a hole other than the objective(final) hole <br />
--Teste if the player wins if the ball enters the objective hole.
+-Teste if the player wins if the ball enters the objective hole. <br />
-(We're not yet sure how to go about implementing the tests given that the movement of the ball if controlled by the device accelerometer)
+(We're not yet sure how to go about implementing the tests given that the movement of the ball if controlled by the device accelerometer) <br />